erickndava/erickndava.github.io/_posts/2025-07-07-Week-2-Cracking-the-Code-with-Arrays.md

 |:--:|
 | *Popping the hood - Debugging Code with CS50's Debug50* |

-## Thinking Programatically, This Week's Take-Aways
+## Thinking Programmatically, This Week's Take-Aways

 - One of the challenges this week, *Scrabble,* pushed my limits of **programmatic thinking**.
 I couldn't quickly crack the problem and find an approach.
 I had to go through the solution guide without a ready approach of my own.
 I learnt that it's okay to not know and it is all part of developing programmatic thinking muscle.
 My understanding of arrays improved as I could understand the solution easily, but getting the idea/ approach is what I lacked.